Saikrishna284/Supersix-Cricket-game/README.md

 **Game Result:** The game declares the result (Win, Lose, or Draw) based on the player's performance against the computer-generated target.

-**Responsive Design:** The game is designed to be visually appealing and responsive across various devices.

 ## Technologies Used

 **HTML:** Structures the content and layout of the game interface.